Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 As a workshop participant you have been allocated a UB VPN account and a CCR account.
 In order to access CCR computing resources and Open OnDemand, you must be running the UB Virtual Private Network (VPN) software.
 Otherwise you will be unable to connect.
+All information you need to set up your VPN and access your CCR account has been emailed to you.

 It is critical that you install the VPN software and verify your access before the workshop begins.